tnear/sql/Explain.md

 ## Explain query plan
 https://www.sqlitetutorial.net/sqlite-index-expression/

-`explain query plan` describes a high-level description of the plan that SQLite uses to implement specific SQL query.
+`explain query plan` provides a high-level description of the plan that SQLite uses to implement specific SQL query.
 This command can be useful for seeing if SQLite uses an index.

 ### Determine is SQLite is performing an indexed query
 `> sqlite3 tutorial/media.db`